 Moss is a common plant in Iceland.
-It grows abundantly and in many places it would not be an attraction.
-In here however it covers entire lava fields and it looks out of this world.
-One of the most spectacular moss blanket is located on the southern coast of Iceland, over the Eldraun Lava Field.
+It grows abundantly and in many places, it would not be an attraction.
+Here however it covers entire lava fields and it looks out of this world.
+One of the most spectacular moss blankets is located on the southern coast of Iceland, over the Eldraun Lava Field.

-We really did not plan visiting Lóndrangar but it was a stop right on the Ring Road and we noticed cars and busses stopping.
+We really did not plan to visit Lóndrangar but it was a stop right on the Ring Road and we noticed cars and busses stopping.
 Se we did as well 🙂

 Among the road you can see few of these.
 Quite fascinating.